lindasz9/ai-learning-journey/notes/01-machine-learning/01-Supervised-Learning.md

 ## 🧠 Important Concepts

-- **Bagging**: Short for bootstrap aggregating; a technique to improve model stability by training multiple models on random subsets of data.
+- **Bagging (bootstrap aggregating)**: The process of training multiple copies of a model on different bootstrap samples and aggregating their predictions to improve accuracy and reduce overfitting.
+  - **Bootstrap samples**: Random subsets of the data sampled with replacement.
-- **Baseline model**: A simple model used as a reference point to compare the performance of more complex models.
-It helps determine if a new model actually improves predictions.
+- **Baseline model**: A simple model used for comparison, to check whether more complex models actually improve performance.
 - **Bayes' theorem**: A formula that describes the probability of an event based on prior knowledge of conditions related to the event.
 - **Coefficient**: A numeric factor multiplying a feature in a model equation.
 - **Cross-validation**: A model evaluation method used to assess how the results of a statistical analysis will generalize to an independent data set.
 Often used to find the best hyperparameters such as k in kNN.
+  - **k-fold**: A method where the dataset is split into k equal parts.
+The model is trained on k−1 parts and tested on the remaining part.
+This process repeats k times, and the average result tells us how good the model is.
 - **Decision boundaries**: The hypersurfaces or curves that separate different classes in a classification problem.
 A model uses decision boundaries to assign labels to input data points.
-- **Epsilon**: A margin of tolerance in Support Vector Regression within which no penalty is given for errors.
+- **Feature space**: The multi-dimensional space where each dimension represents one feature of the data.
+Each data point is a single point in this space, based on its feature values.
 - **Gradient descent**: A method used to make a model better by slowly changing its parameters to reduce mistakes.
-- **Hyperplane**: A flat, (n-1)-dimensional subspace that separates classes in classification problems, especially in Support Vector Machines (SVM).
+- **Hyperplane**: A flat, (n-1)-dimensional subspace that separates classes in classification problems.
 - **Histogram**: A graph that groups data into bins and shows how many data points fall into each, helping visualize the data’s distribution.
 - **Kernel**: A function that transforms data into a higher-dimensional space to make it easier to find a linear separation (linear/polynomial/RBF).
-- **Loss Function**: A function measuring how far predictions are from actual values.
+- **Loss function**: A function measuring how far predictions are from actual values.
+- **Multicollarity**: When two or more features in a regression model are highly correlated, making it difficult to determine their individual effects on the target variable.
 - **Optimization**: The process of adjusting model parameters to minimize the loss function.
 - **Overfitting**: When a model fits the training data too closely, capturing noise instead of the underlying pattern, resulting in poor generalization.
 - **Pruning**: The process of removing parts of a decision tree that provide little predictive power to reduce complexity and prevent overfitting.